National Exchange Club: Service projects and programs

 In the mid-1960s, Exchange adopted its present National Programs of Service activities.
 The National Programs of Service brought into greater focus the most pressing issues of the day and affords local clubs the ability to structure activities according to their specific community.
 In 1979, Exchange adopted the Prevention of Child Abuse as its national project, today Exchange's programs include three Programs of Service: Americanism, Youth Programs, and Community Service and its National Project—the prevention of child abuse.

-To help uphold Exchange's Mission of inspiring communities to become better places to live, we have partnered with Veterans Matter, another national nonprofit.
-Veterans Matter is solely dedicated to providing deposits/first month's rents for ready, waiting veterans who can use can use HUD-VASH vouchers to cross the threshold into safe, permanent housing.
+Exchange has partnered with Veterans Matter, another national nonprofit.
+Veterans Matter is dedicated to providing deposits/first month's rents for veterans who can use can use HUD-VASH vouchers to obtain into safe, permanent housing.
 Veterans Matter has a 100% success rate in getting veterans housed in a government program that has a 91% success rate in keeping veterans housed.

 Youth and senior services

 The Exchange Club specializes in helping youth and service to senior citizens.
 The Senior Outreach Program, adopted in the 1980s as a national program, helps senior citizens remain active.
 For youth, the Exchange Club gives scholarships and awards such as the Accepting the Challenge of Excellence (ACE) Award, Youth of the Month, Youth of the Year, and Citizenship Award.
 A "Junior Exchange Club" is offered to high school students, called the Excel Club, volunteering the same amount of work as the National Exchange Club.